prabhugayatri/MLSA-SIL-Blog-2022/Blog3.md

 *Image credits: http://m.alnafsy.com/*

+In the previous [blog](https://github.com/prabhugayatri/MLSA-SIL-Blog-2022/blob/main/Blog2.md), we learnt about the storage of data in Azure cloud.
 This blog will give a brief introduction of Azure Data Explorer followed by Kusto Query Language.
 Let's get started!

 ## What is Azure?
 Microsoft Azure, often referred to as Azure, is a cloud computing platform operated by Microsoft for application management via Microsoft-managed data centers.
 It provides a broad range of cloud services, including compute, analytics, storage and networking.